anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - **Automated scaling**
 - Shorter execution of time
 - **Invocation time** - `upto 15 mins`
+- **Regional**
+- Can support any language using API
+- Natively supports # of programming languages like Java, Python , NodeJS

 Banefits :
 - **Pay/request** or **Pay/compute time**